Additivity and Fiber Sequences for Combinatorial K-Theory: Introduction

 The main appeal of these double categories is that they generalize the structure of exact sequences to key non-additive settings such as finite sets and varieties, where the notion of complements replaces that of kernels and cokernels.
 This makes it possible to study finite sets and varieties as if they were the objects of an exact category, for the purposes of $K$-theory.
 Aside from setting the stage for further study of derived motivic measures and of the $K$-theory of varieties, this new framework has already been used by Haesemeyer and Weibel \cite{Hchuck} and by Coley and Weibel \cite{ianchuck} to develop the $K$-theory of partially cancellative $A$-sets.

 In order to recover analogues of Quillen's classical results \cite{Qui73} such as the Localization and Devissage theorems, one needs to pass from CGW categories to a structure with additional information: ACGW categories.
-This is reminiscent of the restriction from exact to abelian categories --- indeed, the ``A'' stands for ``Abelian'' --- and just like in the classical case, exact categories are no longer an example.
+This is reminiscent of the restriction from exact to abelian categories---indeed, the ``A'' stands for ``Abelian''---and just like in the classical case, exact categories are no longer an example.
 Varieties also fail to form an ACGW category, though unlike exact categories this is not a notable loss, as the equivalent $K$-theory of reduced schemes is modeled by an ACGW category.

-As well as these classical foundational theorems, (A)CGW categories admit an $S_\bullet$-con\-struc\-tion in the flavor of Waldhausen's \cite{Waldhausen}.
-However, the $S_\bullet$-construction of an ACGW category cannot be iterated more than once, as the double category $S_n\A$ is CGW but not ACGW.
-This means that $S_\bullet$ of an ACGW category yields a space but not necessarily a spectrum, since the classical delooping machine constructed by iterating $S_\bullet$ is not available.
-In addition, the Additivity Theorem is only proven for ACGW categories arising from subtractive categories \cite{Campbell}.
+ACGW categories also admit an $S_\bullet$-con\-struc\-tion in the flavor of Waldhausen's \cite{Waldhausen}.
+However, the $S_\bullet$-construction of an ACGW category cannot be iterated more than once, as the double category $S_n\A$ is not ACGW.
+As a result, this $S_\bullet$-construction yields a space but not necessarily a spectrum.
+In addition, the Additivity Theorem is only proven for the particular example of ACGW categories arising from subtractive categories \cite{Campbell}.

-In this article, we expand on the work of \cite{CZ} to allow for the addition of homotopical information; in other words, we set out to define a notion of ``ACGW categories with weak equivalences.''
-Much like Quillen's $Q$-construction, the $K$-theory of ACGW categories is not equipped to handle settings where certain non-invertible morphisms should be treated as equivalences between objects.
-Following Waldhausen's approach, this requires us to instead construct the $K$-theory space using an $S_\bullet$-construction, so we further modify the ACGW category axioms in order for $S_\bullet$ to have the expected behavior.